AppyBuilder/AppyBuilderDocs/tutorials/ebook.md

 https://fontawesome.com/cheatsheet

 **A little tip:**
 If you use an arrangement or use the webviewer at 100% or fill parent the sidebar will not show.
 There has to be some background available.
-So i set the webviewer at 95% width to make it work.
+So set the webviewer to a width of 95% for instance to make it work.

 In the aia file there is a fontfile included, 3 html files, an image, a css file and the TaifunTools extension.